jdi-docs/jdi-light/source/includes/_tutorial.md

     contactForm.check(SIMPLE_CONTACT);
 }
 ```
-As result we have Test scenarios that looks pretty much the same in Selenium and JDI Light but amount of code and time that we need to write this code are different. <br/>
+As a result, we have Test scenarios that look pretty much the same in Selenium and JDI Light, but the amount of code and time spent writing the code is significantly different.<br/>
-You can find clear projects code in "result" branch of <a href="https://github.com/jdi-tutorials/05-jdi-light-forms-selenium/tree/result" target="_blank">Selenium</a> and <a href="https://github.com/jdi-tutorials/05-jdi-light-forms-reduce-code/tree/result" target="_blank">JDI Light</a> example repositories.<br/>
+You can find the complete project code in the _"result"_ branch of <a href="https://github.com/jdi-tutorials/05-jdi-light-forms-selenium/tree/result" target="_blank">Selenium</a> and <a href="https://github.com/jdi-tutorials/05-jdi-light-forms-reduce-code/tree/result" target="_blank">JDI Light</a> example repositories.<br/>

 Statistical results:<br/>
 <img src="images/tutorial/selenium-results.png" alt="Selenium Statistic" width="400"><br/>
 <img src="images/tutorial/jdi-light-results.png" alt="JDI Light Statistic" width="400"><br/>
-In our example we write **3 times less amount of code with JDI Light**. <br/>
+In our example, we wrote **3 times less amount of code with JDI Light**. <br/>
-This means that if this test scenario regular Test Automation engineer will write on **Selenium** in about **1 working day** on **JDI Light** this work will take only **2-3 hours**. **Or** he can **automate 3 times more test cases** in the same period of time.<br/>
+This means that if a regular Test Automation engineer writes these tests using **Selenium**, it will take him about **1 working day**, while using **JDI Light** this work will only take him **2-3 hours**. **Or** he can **automate 3 times more test cases** in the same period of time.<br/>
-_Note: You can try to automate this test scenario by yourself from scratch without clues and check how much time this will take from you_<br/><br/>
+_Note: You can try to automate this test scenario by yourself from scratch without clues and check how much time this will take you personally_<br/><br/>
-But JDI Light not only saves your time.
-Less amount of code will **increase code clearness**.<br/>
+But JDI Light does not only save your time.
+Less amount of code **increases code clearness**.<br/>
-In addition if you run test scenarios on JDI Light you will **get logs of all your actions** in readable format.
-If you would like to have same level of logs in Selenium you need to write additional 30-50 lines of code for this example and keep to spent 5-10% of your effort on logs.<br/>
+In addition, if you run test scenarios on JDI Light, you will **get logs of all your actions** in a readable format.
+If you would like to have the same level of logs in Selenium, you need to write additional 30-50 lines of code for this example and spend 5-10% of your effort on logs.<br/>
-_Note: JDI Light removes only waste code and keep all business important parts in place._ <br/><br/>
+_Note: JDI Light removes only waste code and keeps all the important business parts in place._ <br/><br/>
-**Less amount of code, stable tests and clear logs will reduce maintanance effort of your regression** and **increase respect to your tests** because with JDI Light once written tests will fail only because of real application changes or performance issues and not because of tests instability<br/>
+**Less amount of code, stable tests and clear logs will reduce maintanance efforts during regressive testing** and **increase respect to your tests**, because with JDI Light, once tests are written, they will only fail in case of real application changes or performance issues, but not because of test instability.<br/>

 ## JDI Light in BDD Style (even for Manual QA)
 TBD